lukeclopez/bible-reeding/README.md

 1. Demonstrate usage of...
    - TypeScript
    - Redux
-   - Unit and integration tests with `jest` and `react-testing-library`
+   - Unit and integration tests with `jest`
    - React Hooks
 2. Count the verses between two given points in the Bible

 All counts include the starting and ending verses, meaning that if you start at `Genesis 1:1` and end at `Genesis 1:1`, one verse would be counted.

 The name is an extremely lame pun, as reeds were used to measure things in Bible times.

+I didn't test components as just about all of them are composed from `rsuitejs` components.

 ## Setup Instructions